HackYourFuture/UsingAPIs/Week3/README.md

 - Make sure you have read the [technical assignment guidelines](https://github.com/HackYourFuture/ta_guidelines) and that your code and README follows these guidelines

 ## Final remarks
-As you are all working on the projects this week there will not be a Q&A session on Sunday this week.
+As you are all working on the projects this week there will not be a Q&A session on Sunday.

 Enjoy getting practical!